 Main Areas of Interest

-Lea has experience working with mood disorders such as anxiety and depression, Obsessive Compulsive disorder and perfectionistic traits, complex trauma, behaviour problems and social difficulties, experiences of bullying and learning difficulties, developing confidence and self-esteem, and Attention Deficit Hyperactivity Disorder and Autism Spectrum Disorder.
+Lea has experience working with mood disorders such as anxiety and depression, Obsessive Compulsive disorder and perfectionistic traits, behaviour problems and social difficulties, experiences of bullying and learning difficulties, developing confidence and self-esteem, and Attention Deficit Hyperactivity Disorder and Autism Spectrum Disorder.
 Lea also has experience assessing behavioural, social, emotional and learning difficulties for school-aged children through to young adults.

 Anxiety and Depression

 Lea has a special interest in working with individuals who are experiencing anxiety or depression, or both.
 A change in mood is a normal experience, but sometimes it can have a great impact on our everyday life and if left untreated may also cause avoidance and fear of people and places.
 Lea works with the client to understand what they are experiencing and why, and learn how to manage and overcome these difficulties.